Disciplinary Hearings in New York City

 Whenever a student stands accused of sexual misconduct or assault by their school, they are due a fair hearing.
 But what procedures or treatment many might think of as fair may not be what is given nor required of the university or private boarding high school when contemplating sanctions.
 Significantly, public university students possess some measure of constitutional due process rights at these hearings while their peers – enrolled at private or religious educational institutions– do not.
 When specific procedural rights are offered at these hearings, they are always less than the “full panoply of due process rights” afforded to defendants in a criminal case.
 Kickertz v.
 New York Univ., 25 N.Y.3d 942, 944 (2015).

-In the experience of top New York expulsion and college disciplinary hearing attorneys, those due process rights that may be absent from your school’s disciplinary proceeding can include:
+In the experience of top New York City student defense attorneys, those due process rights that may be absent from your school’s disciplinary proceeding can include:

 - The right to cross-examine the complainant and other witnesses.

 - The right to be presumed innocent.

 - The right to be convicted only upon a substantial showing of proof of guilt.

 - The right to have your attorney participate at the hearing.

 - The right to appeal the disciplinary committee’s findings to the school’s dean or other person of authority.

 Repercussions For an Unfavorable Finding Can Be Devastating